 Prenatal care ideally starts at least three months before you begin trying to conceive.
 Some healthy habits to follow during this period include:

 - quitting smoking and drinking alcohol

-- talking to you doctor about your medical conditions and any dietary supplements and over-the-counter or prescription drugs that you take
+- talking to your doctor about your medical conditions, dietary supplements, and any over-the-counter or prescription drugs that you take

 - avoiding all contact with toxic substances and chemicals at home or work that could be harmful

 Once you become pregnant, you’ll need to schedule regular healthcare appointments throughout each stage of your pregnancy.

 A schedule of visits may involve seeing your doctor:

 - every month in the first six months you are pregnant

 - every two weeks in the seventh and eighth months you are pregnant